Promiseukadike/Promiseukadike/README.md

 I’m interested in software engineering!
 I’m currently learning!
 I’m looking to collaborate! ..
-- 📫 How to reach me ... ( IG and X link on profile
+- 📫 How to reach me ... ( IG and X link on profile !!)
-Pronouns: ... !!
 Fun fact: ... life comes at you fast!

 <!---